WCW Thunder debut episode

-The WCW Thunder Debut Episode was a professional wrestling show that marked the debut of World Championship Wrestling's (WCW) weekly WCW Thunder television show.
+The WCW Thunder debut episode was a professional wrestling show that marked the debut of World Championship Wrestling's (WCW) weekly WCW Thunder television show.
 The show took place on January 8, 1998.

-The show aired Live on TBS, taking place at the Ocean Center in Daytona Beach, Florida.
+The show aired live on TBS, taking place at the Ocean Center in Daytona Beach, Florida.

 Storylines

-The event included matches that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
-Results were predetermined by WCW's writers.
+The event included 13 matches that resulted from scripted storylines and the results were predetermined by WCW's writers.

 Event

-The event aired lived, with David Penzer announcing in the ring, and Bobby Heenan, Tony Schiavone and Lee Marshall commentating during the event.
+The event aired live with David Penzer announcing in the ring and Bobby Heenan, Tony Schiavone, and Lee Marshall commentating during the event.